goderich/dissertation/dissertation.md

 The following regular sound changes from Proto-Atayal to Squliq can be indentified:

 1. **\*c, \*s > s.** The affricate \*c fully and unconditionally merged into \*s: Proto-Atayal \*cumaqis 'to sew' > Squliq *səmaqis*, Proto-Atayal \*bicug 'worm' > Squliq *bisuw*.
-2. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Squliq *yungay*, Proto-Atayal \*waɹay 'yarn' > Squliq *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Squliq *məlikuy*.
+2. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Squliq *yuŋay*, Proto-Atayal \*waɹay 'yarn' > Squliq *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Squliq *məlikuy*.
 3. **\*t > c /\_i,y.** The coronal plosive \*t was affricated before the high front vowel or its corresponding glide: Proto-Atayal \*timuʔ 'salt' > Squliq *cimuʔ*, Proto-Atayal \*taɹasiʔ 'straw hat' > Squliq *cyasiʔ*.
 Strictly speaking, this \<c\> /t͡s/ is an allophone of /t/ in this position, but this change is useful in determining the relative chronology of other sound changes, see below.
 4. **Vowel lenition.** Vowels outside the rightmost foot, i.e. third-to-last syllable and beyond, were lenited into /ə/: Proto-Atayal \*kanayril 'woman' > Squliq *kəneril*, Proto-Atayal *turakis* 'foxtail millet' > Squliq *tərakis*, Proto-Atayal *pisaniq* 'taboo' > Squliq *pəsaniq*.
 This did not affect some words with \*ay in the third-to-last syllable, namely  Proto-Atayal \*baytaqan 'to stab (PV)' > Squliq *betaqan*, Proto-Atayal \*-baytunux 'beautiful' > Squliq *betunux*, and maybe Proto-Atayal \*bVʔənux > Squliq *beʔənux* (though the vowel in the last etymon is uncertain).
 However, in other cases Squliq did not preserve \*ay in the same environment: Proto-Atayal \*tayhəkan 'to arrive (LV)' > Squliq *təhəkan*, Proto-Atayal \*qayqayaʔ 'thing' > Squliq *qəqayaʔ* (cf. Plngawan *ʔayʔayaʔ*, Skikun *qeqayaʔ*).

    Note that in the AV infix *-əm-* and AV prefix *mə-* the vowel is lenited even if it falls on the penultimate syllable.
 The voice morphology is discussed in @sec:voice-system.
 5. **Vowel coalescence.** In Proto-Atayal words of the shape ...CVʔVC, i.e. with a glottal stop between the penultimate and ultimate vowel, and where the penultima was a cardinal vowel (not a schwa), the glottal stop was deleted and the vowel cluster resolved.
 When the vowels were identical, they merged into a single vowel with the same properties: Proto-Atayal \*mVnakuʔum 'dark' > Squliq *mənəkum*.
-When the penultima was a low vowel \*a, and the ultima a high vowel, they merged into a mid vowel: Proto-Atayal \*-raʔuŋ 'hook (for hanging things)' > Squliq *kərong*, Proto-Atayal \*baʔis 'partner, spouse' > Squliq *bes*.
+When the penultima was a low vowel \*a, and the ultima a high vowel, they merged into a mid vowel: Proto-Atayal \*-raʔuŋ 'hook (for hanging things)' > Squliq *kəroŋ*, Proto-Atayal \*baʔis 'partner, spouse' > Squliq *bes*.
 When the penultima was a high vowel an the ultima a low vowel, the high vowel became a glide and the two syllables merged into a single CGVC syllable: Proto-Atayal \*riʔax 'day' > Squliq *ryax*.
 See also @sec:vowel-coalescence for an overview of vowel coalescence in the synchronic grammars of various Atayal dialects.

    This process was combined with the **monophthongization of offglides** in the penultima.
 The offglides \*aw and \*ay were monophthongized into mid vowels, but only in the penultimate syllable: Proto-Atayal \*tawkan 'net bag carried on back' > Squliq *tokan*, Proto-Atayal \*haylag 'fast' > Squliq *helaw*.
 6. **\*g > w /a\_#; > ∅ /V\_#.** Proto-Atayal word-final \*-g was changed in one of two ways in Squliq, depending on the preceding vowel.
 When preceded by \*a, it merged with \*w: Proto-Atayal \*ʔurag 'dirt' > Squliq *ʔuraw*.
 When preceded by a high vowel, it was deleted, and the vowel was lengthened: Proto-Atayal \*kəgig 'hemp, ramie' > Squliq *kəgiy*, Proto-Atayal \*bicug 'worm' > Squliq *bisuw*.